Example of Collage.

 What Is Art Therapy?

-In the video below, Art Therapist, Nicole Stiver explains what art therapy is and what to expect in an appointment.
+In the video below, former Art Therapist Nicole Stiver explains what art therapy is and what to expect in an appointment.

 Read the transcript

 Benefits of Art Therapy

 Art Therapy is is a supportive and beneficial therapy that can help people process their thoughts and emotions around their cancer experience.
 Research shows that Art Therapy can help reduce symptoms related to pain and anxiety in patients with cancer.
-Other benefits include:
+Other benefits:

 - Explore feelings that are difficult to put into words